-It is with real interest that I read the Sunday Times “NHS workers face sack over double whammy sick pay” article.
+It is with real interest that I read a recent Sunday Times “NHS workers face sack over double whammy sick pay” article.

 It is understandable that there is a lot of resistance to such draconian measures to try and solve an issue that affects so many employees and is of direct interest to every tax payer.
 Will changing employment terms reduce cost or change the way absence is managed?